From BR Bullpen

 Andy Leonard, a member of the legendary 1869 Cincinnati Red Stockings, became an above-average player in the National Association and later played four seasons in the nascent National League as one of its older players.

-He joined the Red Stockings in 1869 when he was 23 and already older than most of the players.
-He continued to play for them in 1870, as they ran their undefeated record to 81 straight games before finally losing in extra innings before 10,000 spectators in New York.
+He joined the Red Stockings in 1869 when he was 23 and already older than most of the other players on the team.
+He continued to play for them in 1870, as they ran their undefeated record to 81 straight games before finally losing in extra innings before 10,000 spectators in New York, NY.

 At the time, his regular occupation was listed as "hatter".

-He was part of the 1871 Washington Olympics, in the first year of the National Association.
+He was part of the Washington Olympics in 1871, in the first year of the National Association.
 He was 25, and the team age was 24 1/2.
 The team finished 15-15 and Andy, playing 2nd base, hit .291 which was a bit over the team batting average of .277.
 Playing next to him was shortstop Davy Force, who was four years younger and hit .278.